 - Each volunteer is to read the Volunteers Code of Conduct.

-We value the people in our community who give their time to help with excursions, camps etc. It is our duty of care that our volunteers have current training in Valuing Safe Communities (VSC – see training instructions below) and a current DCSI (Working with Children Check) which lasts for five years.
+We value the people in our community who give their time to help with excursions, camps, etc. It is our duty of care that our volunteers have current training in Valuing Safe Communities (VSC – see training instructions below) and a current Working with Children Check which lasts for five years.
 Please note that VSC training lasts for three years.